 and has in His own time revealed His message in the proclamation that I was entrusted with by the command of God our Savior:Titus 1:3(HCSB)

 In his letter to Titus, Paul lists the characteristics he should look for in Church elders and the qualities that should be encouraged in older men and women.
-He gave him advice on training and encouraging young people and children to fulfil their duty to God and their obligations to their parents, in their homes, families, and the wider Church community.
+He gives him advice on training and encouraging young people and children to fulfil their duty to God and their obligations to their parents, in their homes, families, and the wider Church community.

-In his opening words, the apostle Paul expressed his joy for the faith Titus had in the gospel.
+In his opening words, the apostle Paul expresses his joy for the faith Titus had in the gospel.
 He was overjoyed for all the saints of God who rejoice in a knowledge of the truth and whose life is consecrated to the Lord Jesus.
-Such a life, Paul reminds us, is underpinned and sustained by the hope of eternal life... which is God's trustworthy promise to all who have faith in Him.
+Such a life, Paul reminds us, is underpinned and sustained by the hope of eternal life which is God's trustworthy promise to all who have faith in Him.

-As Paul - the bond-servant of God and apostle of Jesus Christ - started to rejoice for the faith of Titus and those chosen by God and who know the truth, live godly lives, and trust in Him for their eternal salvation, he started to expand his thoughts about the Lord's amazing promise of salvation, which was made before the world began.
+As Paul, the bond-servant of God and apostle of Jesus Christ, started to rejoice for the faith of Titus and those chosen by God and who know the truth, live godly lives, and trust in Him for their eternal salvation, he started to expand his thoughts about the Lord's amazing promise of salvation, which was made before the world began.

-God's plan of redemption for fallen sinners was the promised 'hope', which would come through the sacrificial death and glorious Resurrection of our Lord Jesus Christ.
+God's plan of redemption for fallen sinners was the promised 'hope' which would come through the sacrificial death and glorious Resurrection of our Lord Jesus Christ.
 He was the Word made flesh.
 He was the incarnate Word of God Who was sent to earth at the appointed time to redeem mankind from their sin.

 Heavenly Father, thank You for the book of Titus and the many teachings it provides on living godly lives for Your honour and glory.
 Thank You for the life of Paul and for entrusting him with the truth of the gospel of grace.
 Thank You that Your Word is true and never fails and that You determined before the foundation of the world to redeem mankind from their sin, by grace through faith in Christ.
-Thank You for sending Jesus as the incarnate Word Who lived a perfect life and died and rose again so that I might have the promise of eternal life - through faith in Him.
+Thank You for sending Jesus as the incarnate Word Who lived a perfect life and died and rose again so that I might have the promise of eternal life, through faith in Him.
 Praise His holy name, AMEN.